-During 2009, AXMIN conducted a restricted exploration program on the Bambari property.
+During 2009 and 2010, AXMIN has conducted a restricted exploration program on the Bambari property.
 The program focused on detailed geological, geomorphological and structural mapping, limited termite sampling and where applicable trenching.
 The program covered the Passendro Project area and extended south to the Ndassima Project area, some 30 kilometres of strike.